umd-mith/sga/site/shared-canvas/README.md

 $ grunt
 ```

-And if you want to see the demo:
+If you want to see the demo you will probably need to make the XML files
+available.
+Fortunately they're available a few directories up from the
+shared canvas application.
+So you need to:

+    ln -s ../data/tei /home/ed/Projects/sga tei

 ``` bash
 $ grunt run